-YouTube class videos by Professor Dempsey will be devoted to a discussion of the outlines and examples contained in the Class Notes.
-The latter will be available for download on Blackboard.
-The 16th edition of Intermediate Accounting by Kieso, Weygandt and Warfield (Wiley) is required.
-Students are expected to have a financial calculator on the first day of class (preferably the HP10BII, as this is the one demonstrated in the videos).
-It is realistic for success in this course that two-three hours must be invested in study and homework for each hour of video class time.
+Class time will be devoted to a discussion of the outlines and examples contained in the Class Notes packet, which must be purchased at UVM’s Bookstore.
+A textbook (TBD) will also be assigned as required reading.
+Students are expected to have a financial calculator on the first day of class (preferably the HP10BII, as this is the one demonstrated in class).
+One hundred percent class attendance is expected and vital for student understanding.

 Course performance is evaluated by three exams (30% each) and homework (10%).
 Grades follow a conventional 10-point scale with pluses and minuses given (e.g., 80 < B- < 83, 83 < B < 87, 87 < B+ < 90).
 Exam grades may be “curved” using the distribution of class scores.

 Kalkin Building 007 (View Campus Map)

 Note: These dates may not be accurate for select courses during the Summer Session.

 |Last Day to Add|